-It should come as no surprise that the AH-64 Attack Helicopter Repairer is primarily responsible for repairing the Army's AH-64 attack helicopters Also known as "Apache" helicopters, these machines have been a vital part of the Army's combat missions since their introduction in 1986.
+As an attack helicopter repairer (MOS-15R) the soldier will be working on keeping the Army's elite Apache AH-64 attack helicopters in top working order.
+These machines have been a vital part of the Army's combat missions since their introduction in 1986.

-This job, which is categorized as military occupational specialty (MOS) 15R, is a good fit for mechanically-inclined soldiers who want to learn all there is to know about the Apache and how it functions.
+This job—military occupational specialty 15R—is a good fit for mechanically-inclined soldiers who want to learn all there is to know about the Apache and how it functions.

 Background of the Apache Helicopter

-First introduced in 1975 by manufacturer Hughes Helicopters (which was later acquired by McDonnell Douglas), Boeing has built the Apache helicopter for the Army since 1997.
-It was first used in combat in 1989 during the U.S. invasion of Panama and saw heavy use during Operation Desert Storm.
+First introduced in 1975 by manufacturer Hughes Helicopters—which was later acquired by McDonnell Douglas—Boeing has built the Apache helicopter for the Army since 1997.
+It was first used in combat in 1989 during the U.S. invasion of Panama and saw heavy use during Operation Desert Storm in the 1990s.